JohnAllAlong/game-dev-portfolio/README.md

 # Simple Portfolio for Projects and Sketches

 This is an easy-to-use template for creating a portfolio website to showcase your coding projects and interactive sketches.
 No complex frameworks - just basic HTML and CSS.
+Your portfolio will be hosted for free using Github pages.

 ## Project Structure